jbenner-radham/node-readme-md-cli/doc/README.md

     - github-actions
 ```

-The app will attempt to query your default Git branch and it will look in the
+The app will attempt to query your default Git branch, and it will look in the
 `$PROJECT/.github/workflows` directory for any files in the form of
 `*.{yaml,yml}`.
 If only one workflow file is found it will select that as the
 workflow to generate a badge for.